 The local leisure lake: water-sports & swimming

-Activities things to do Gites Limousin: Our local leisure lake is just a short drive away with two man-made beaches to choose from (either a 5 or 10 minute drive; or a pleasant stroll / cycle rides distance) it is no surprise that it makes for a lovely day out.
+Our local leisure lake is just 3km away with two man-made beaches to choose from (either a 5 or 10 minute drive; or a pleasant stroll / cycle rides distance) it is no surprise that it makes for a lovely day out.
 In the summer you can hire all types of manual watercraft from small sail boats, kayaks, canoes, surfboards and paddle boards to pedalo’s and large inflatable rings; it’s a great place to entertain the family.
 Both ‘beaches’ have a 250metre section which has been cordoned-off for swimming, with a further separate area for younger children; shower facilities & toilets are available.
+At the waters edge there is a lovely sandy stretch ideal for the very youngest of our guests for building sand-castles.
 Water quality is monitored daily and there are lifeguards in July & August.
-Maybe it’s just relaxation you are looking for; simply take a beach towel and doze off along the shore line under the dappled sunlight glinting through the trees.
+Maybe it’s just relaxation you are looking for; simply take one of the provided beach towels and doze off along the shore line under the dappled sunlight glinting through the trees.
 There are three places to eat & drink around the lake ~ all serve anything from just an ice cream or a light snack, to a full meal.

 France is famous for it’s cycling and this part of France is just perfect, with the wonderful landscape to explore on quiet rural roads, it is a cyclists paradise; you definitely won’t be alone as often you will see far more cyclists than cars!

 With many tracks and routes starting right from the front door of the gite you will be spoilt for choice on which direction to head for; maybe off road one day, then stay on the quite roads and discover hidden villages the next.

 You could come and enjoy the “Tour du Limousin” held annually in August.
 It is a 4 day event and is a mini version of the ‘Tour de France’, we have been lucky to have it passing locally for the last 3 years.